Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 This is **insanely** impressive.
 With these small additions, Rust will now tell you if there is any chance of you having invalid data, even across threads.
-AND it will free all the memory safely.
+AND all of this happens at compile time without affecting the efficiency of your code.

 # Implementations